5 min read

 Where local agents fail

 • Wrong tool name.
-Model invents a function that doesn't exist ("name": "list_files").
+The model invents a function that doesn't exist ("name": "list_files").
 Common on smaller models.
-Defense: validate names against your tool list before executing; return an error message that lists actual tool names.
+Defense: validate names against your tool list before executing, and return an error message that lists the actual tool names.

 • Malformed JSON arguments.
 Trailing commas, unquoted strings, missing required fields.
 Common across all sizes.
-Defense: try to parse, on failure feed the error back to the model with "your JSON was invalid, please retry."
+Defense: try to parse, and on failure feed the error back to the model with "your JSON was invalid, please retry."

 Frameworks that make this easier